 To enable effective and efficient transition of applied research to advanced development of products and systems, ARiA is structured to bring together top-quality research scientists with development and software engineers in an environment in which research and development mutually benefit from joint leveraging of in-house expertise.

 ARiA is a small business where you can make a big difference.
 Our employees, including those at entry-level, are working together with the CIO of the Air Force to use artificial intelligence and machine learning to change the way the government acquires technology and working with top Navy leaders to use video games and simulation to change the way sailors are trained to use sonar.

 ARiA is an Equal Opportunity Employer.

-Software engineer to perform a variety of tasks including design, development, and testing of software and game scripting to support prototypes and products such as game-based training tools integrated with real-time physics-based simulation, working in close coordination with ARiA scientists and engineers
+Software engineer to perform a variety of tasks including design, development, and testing of numerical-simulation software and game scripting to support prototypes and products such as game-based training tools integrated with real-time physics-based simulation, working in close coordination with ARiA scientists and engineers

 Algorithm and software design, development, research, and testing to support prototypes and products